UniversalDependencies/docs/_hy/feat/Echo.md

 </tr>
 </table>

 Is this a reduplicative or echo word?

-Such words occur in Hindi and other Indian languages.
+Such words occur in Hindi and
+other Indian languages.
 In Hyderabad Dependency Treebank they get their own part-of-speech tags RDP and ECH, respectively.
 We do not want to treat them as separate parts of speech because they could be assigned a POS independent of their RDP or ECH status (same as the word that they echo).
-Perhaps we should merge this also with the "hyph" feature to something called "compound"?
+This wors Perhaps we should merge this also with the "hyph" feature to something called "compound"?

+See also the related features [Hyph]() and [Compound]().

 ### <a name="Rdp">`Rdp`</a>: reduplicative